Ericson2314/baccumulation/economics-math.md

 ### Differing period lengths, again

 We can now use the above path to rewrite our formulae for growth with varying rates for varying period lengths much more succinctly.
-The informal $\ldot$ can be replaced with the use our cumulative sequential operators.
+The informal $\ldots$ can be replaced with the use our cumulative sequential operators.

 ```math
 \begin{align}